 When a man decides to undergo vasectomy in order to have unprotected intercourse without risk of conceiving, one should make sure that it has been 100% successful, that is, there is no risk of unintended pregnancy.

-For this reason, doing several vasectomy rechecks is necessary during a few months post vasectomy in order to confirm whether the sperm count is zero.
+For this reason, doing several control semen analyses is necessary during the months post vasectomy in order to confirm whether the sperm count is zero.
 In other words, if the treatment has been successful.

 Provided below is an index with the 7 points we are going to expand on in this article.